tikv/website/content/docs/5.1/deploy/benchmark/benchmark-instructions.md

 1. Prepare 1 node for the YCSB benchmark worker, 1 node for PD, 3 nodes for TiKV.

-Here is the recommended hardware configuration of the cluster:
+Here is the recommended hardware configuration:

 | **Component** | **CPU**          | **Memory**     | **Storage**     | **Network** | **Instance**                    |
 | ------------- | ---------------- | -------------- | --------------- | ----------- | ------------------------------- |